-The steering knuckles system is where the axles themselves, which are mounted on a knuckles, out and away from the go kart, and they actually rotate around these pivots, and cause the wheels to turn.
+The ackermann steering system or the steering knuckles system is where the axles are mounted on knuckles out and away from the go kart.
+The wheels rotate vertically around these pivots, and cause the wheels to turn.

-There actually is a relationship in the wheels to a turned center, and there is a positioning system on these steering knuckles which is important for steering.
-It is more important when you get into heavier vehicles.
-The lighter vehicles it is not as important.
+There is a relationship in the wheels movement to a turned center.
+There is also a positioning system on the steering knuckles which is important for steering.
+The positioning system is more important when applied to heavier vehicles.
+For lighter vehicles, like go karts, the positioning is not as important.